Accessibility Innovations and Emerging Technologies Research Lab

 Below, you will find details on some of our projects.
 Some are just starting out and more information will be available soon.

-(Image description) A 3-circle Venn diagram that shows the three pillars of true accessibility in education: materials, pedagogy and instruction.
+(Image description) A 3-circle Venn diagram that shows the three pillars of true accessibility in education: materials (resources), pedagogy (design) and instruction (student experience).
 The intersection of all three circles is where accessibility for all students lies.
+This image is generated by Gemini.

-The Accessible Materials, Pedagogy, and Instruction (AMPI) Lab is focussed on generating and creating known strategies and novel innovations to help with making courses and other learning experiences accessible to all students, including students with disabilities.
-We are starting out with low-vision/blind students because that is how these projects (and Lab) started, and that is where we get most of our requests for.
+The Accessibililty Innovations and Emerging Technologies Research Lab is focussed on generating and creating known strategies and novel innovations to help with making courses and other learning experiences accessible to all students, including students with disabilities.
+We are starting out with low-vision/blind students because that is how these projects (and Lab) started, and that is what we get most of our requests for.
 The Lab is currently physically located in DIF 102 on the main FSU campus.

 Standard Production Process: There are situations where the process may differ; we evaluate every request with care.
-All productions are run by our expert research assistants and amazing blind students, Bailey Thomas and Savannah Lindberg.
+All productions are tested by our expert research assistants and amazing blind students.

 1. Step 1: Initiation & Intake